socketstream/socketstream/doc/guide/en/client_side_code.md

 So why do we need this distinction?
 Because some libraries such as Backbone.js (when used as a module, rather than in a 'libs' directory) depend upon other system modules.
 In this case Backbone calls `require('underscore')` internally, therefore both `backbone.js` and `underscore.js` must live in a `system` directory.

 As SocketStream uses code from [Browserify](https://github.com/substack/node-browserify), the 'system' directory also allows you to use one of Node's inbuilt modules in the browser.
 Just head over to https://github.com/substack/node-browserify/tree/master/builtins and copy the libraries you need into any directory within `/client/code` called `system`.

-Note that, as with 'libs', 'system' directories may not contain sub-directories, though you may serve multiple 'system' directories to the same client in any order you choose (just watch out for conflicting module names!).

 #### '/entry.js' - A single point of entry